 - If you need an annual physical exam and/or have a concern regarding the vagina, uterus, or related sex organs, you can go to either the Primary Care Clinic or the Gynecology and Sexual Health Clinic.
 There are clinicians in both the Gynecology and Sexual Health Clinic and the Primary Clinic who can perform a pelvic exam and address most gynecologic issues, so choose the place where you will feel most comfortable.
 See How to Get Health Care.

 Give us your feedback:

 We hope that you have a good experience when you come to UHS.
-We invite you to tell us about your experience, because feedback provides us an important learning opportunity and helps us determine ways to improve our services and procedures.
+We invite you to tell us about your experience because feedback provides us with an important learning opportunity and helps us determine ways to improve our services and procedures.
 We address all complaints, and the more specific you are, the better we will be able to fix the problem.
 If you choose to include your name and a means to contact you, we will follow up with you.
 Please use any of the routes on the Feedback webpage.
-Your feedback will be shared with appropriate staff.
+Your feedback will be shared with the appropriate staff.

 - Michigan Medicine Comprehensive Gender Services Program

 - Healthy Bodies, Safer Sex (PDF) is a booklet for trans/non-binary people and their partners around safer sex, relationships, and overall wellness from Florida State University

 - OutList is a directory of LGBTQ-affirming health care providers

 - Introduction to hormone therapy videos from the Center of Excellence for Transgender Health